Frequently asked questions about

 Louisiana does not limit or prohibit renewals or subsequent purchases of additional short-term coverage, so people can purchase a new plan when their short-term coverage expires (assuming the existing plan is not eligible for renewal), as long as they can pass the medical underwriting for a new policy.

-As of 2022, there are at least eight insurers offering short-term health insurance in Louisiana:
+As of 2023, there are at least ten insurers offering short-term health insurance in Louisiana:

 - Blue Cross Blue Shield of Louisiana (HMO Louisiana, plan is sold as Bridge Blue)